sabir-aspose/words-docs-com/en/python_via_dotnet/ai-powered-features/summarize-a-document/_index.md

 weight: 20
 description: "Summarize a document.
 Aspose.Words for Python simplifies document summarization using OpenAI and Google AI models by allowing you to specify the summary length."
 url: /python-net/summarize-a-document/
-timestamp: 2024-11-26-12-00-00
+timestamp: 2025-03-17-19-00-00
 ---

 Summarizing documents is a valuable tool for content review, quick insights, or preparing abstracts.
 Aspose.Words supports document summarization using AI-powered models, making it easier to process long text.
-This feature, available in the [aspose.words.ai](https://reference.aspose.com/words/python-net/aspose.words.ai/) module, integrates advanced generative language models from *OpenAI* and *Google*.
+This feature, available in the [aspose.words.ai](https://reference.aspose.com/words/python-net/aspose.words.ai/) module, integrates advanced generative language models from *OpenAI* and *Google*, as well as *Claude's* anthropic generative language models.
+The list of supported models is available in the [AiModelType](https://reference.aspose.com/words/python-net/aspose.words.ai/aimodeltype/) enumeration.

 You can specify various options for summarizing document content.
 Use the [summarize](https://reference.aspose.com/words/python-net/aspose.words.ai/iaimodeltext/summarize/) method to generate a summary of your document.
 You can also set summary length using the [summary_length](https://reference.aspose.com/words/python-net/aspose.words.ai/summarizeoptions/summary_length/) property.